refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 [Refer to the `usePermissions` documentation for more information &#8594](/docs/api-reference/core/hooks/auth/usePermissions/)

-For example, if you want to check if the user has a specific permission, you can use the `usePermissions` hook's `data` property like this:
+For example, if you want to check if the user has a specific permission, you can use the `usePermissions` hook like this:

 ```tsx
 import { usePermissions } from "@pankod/refine-core";